 We settled in with our menus, which did not need the usual studying since we knew exactly what we were getting, times two (insert eye roll here).
 But of course I had to look anyway, which is when I discovered OH GOOD GOD THE HORROR!
 It was a prix-fixe menu, and there was no Compote in sight!
 Trembling with fear at the thought of leaving Anguilla without his beloved Compote, Angel staggered to his feet to find the waitress and ask her what happened to it.
 Before he could reach her, however, Oliver quickly stepped in and told us that they'd just reopened for the season, hence the abbreviated prix-fixe menu.
 He explained that the regular menu would be available the next evening, but we could have anything we wanted from it tonight.
 He then proceeded to describe nearly the entire menu, making it clear that our wish was his command.
 Although I tried to listen to the descriptions of the other dishes, all I heard was, "Yadda yadda yadda fish yadda yadda steak yadda yadda COMPOTE," so two orders it was, with an order of the lobster cakes to start.
 We tried to order our usual bottle of Sancerre but it was unavailable, so we went with two glasses of rose Sancerre instead, which was icy and tart and perfect.

 The lobster cakes were delicious, but I would be lying if I told you that either one of us could have given two cents about them when a Compote was so close at hand.
 Finally it arrived and OH GOOD GOD THE HORROR . . . again.
 It was not the Compote.
 It was the snapper with lime balsamic sauce and, I have to admit, it smelled heavenly.
 The vinegar had caramelized into a sticky-sweet sauce and the fish was charred a bit on the ends the way I like it and finally I had to sit on my hands to keep from digging into this plate of non-Compotey goodness.
 We quickly sent the fish back, begging them to make sure that someone would eat it since it looked and smelled so amazing (I of course volunteered to eat both the fish and the Compote, just to be sure).
 A few minutes later a waiter came by and explained that the waitress had made a mistake conveying our order to the chef.
-Well, you don't say.
-Besides, it was too late: Those few minutes of heart-pounding terror at seeing the wrong entree had already shaved at least 5 years off my expected life span.
+But the damage had already been done: Those few minutes of heart-pounding terror at seeing the wrong entree had already shaved at least 5 years off my expected life span.

 Finally, the real Compote appeared, and it was divine.